 U.S. News & World Report launched its 2018 college rankings today.
 In addition to recognizing Lynchburg among the top 40 regional universities in the South (out of 142 institutions in that category), the publication named Lynchburg as a “Best Value” university.
 The College ranked #24 on the list “Best Colleges for Veterans” and #29 among “Best Value Schools” in the region.

 U.S. News bases its rankings on a variety of measures, including graduation rates, class sizes, and alumni giving.
 With a 10/1 student/faculty ratio and more than 60 percent of its classes having fewer than 20 students, Lynchburg stood out for its student-centered classrooms.
-Read the full U.S. News profile of Lynchburg College here.
+Read the full U.S. News profile of University of Lynchburg here.

 Meanwhile, College Factual released its rankings, in partnership with USA Today, on Monday.
 Lynchburg ranked above average in categories such as Top Quality and Best Colleges for the Money in the Southeast.
 It also earned high marks for being a best value for several specific academic categories, including: